 Why Do The Contribution Limits Change?

 Each year the Treasury Department reviews the limits and considers adjustments based on inflation (an increase in the cost of living.)
-If costs are going up, they may raise the contribution limits in increments of $500.
+If costs are going up, they may raise the contribution limits.

-This year, the IRS announced that “key employee contribution limits remain unchanged.”
+This year, in response to the inflation we’ve all heard about, the IRS adjusted contribution limits.
 You can read the announcement here.

 How Often Do Contribution Limits Change?